 As the number of people over the age of sixty grows, most want to stay in their homes as long as possible.
 There will be a greater need to find ways to help them age in place.

-This is where remote monitoring systems can be more useful than just relying on phone calls.
+This is where real time, remote monitoring systems can be more useful than just relying on phone calls.

 Remote monitoring technology actually began with baby monitors, because they could provide a video feed.